ISTIC ILLIC SUPPORTS IN-PERSON CINEMA

 Among our donations:

-ISTIC ILLIC has been the major sponsor ofthe Rockaway Film Festival for five years.
+ISTIC ILLIC has been the major sponsor ofthe Rockaway Film Festival in Rockaway Beach, NYC since 2017.
 If you love the art of film and chill vibes, you will be hard pressed to find a better time.
-The fifth edition will be taking place September 19–25, 2022, Rockaway Beach, NYC.

 We hope to encourage filmgoers to contribute to and/or become members of their local non-profit theatre.